intheshortestrun/hello-world/README.md

 “There's a point, around the age of twenty, when you have to choose whether to be like everybody else the rest of your life, or to make a virtue of your peculiarities.”
 ― Ursula K. Le Guin, The Dispossessed

+"Curiosity is a new vice that has been stigmatized in turn by Christianity, by philosophy, and even by a certain conception of science.
+Curiosity, futility.
+The word, however, pleases me.
+To me it suggests something altogether different: it evokes "concern"; it evokes the care one takes for what exists and could exist; a readiness to find strange and singular what surrounds us; a certain relentlessness to break up our familiarities and to regard otherwise the same things; a fervor to grasp what is happening and what passes; a casualness in regard to the traditional hierarchies of the important and the essential.

+I dream of a new age of curiosity.
+We have the technical means for it; the desire is there; the things to be known are infinite; the people who can employ themselves at this task exist.
+Why do we suffer?
+From too little: from channels that are too narrow, skimpy, quasi-monopolistic, insufficient.
+There is no point in adopting a protectionist attitude, to prevent "bad" information from invading and suffocating the "good."
+Rather, we must multiply the paths and the possibilities of coming and goings."

+― Michel Foucault, "The Masked Philosopher"